webringapps/webringapps.github.io/content/_index.md

     image-m: null
     image-l: null
     image-xl: null
-  icon: fa-desktop
+  icon: fa fa-desktop
   content: Either website or singe-page-app, our engineers can take any idea and transform it into blasting web interface.
 We keep ourselves on the edge of front-end technologies.
   points:
   - we support leading front-end trends HTML5, CSS3, SASS
-  - our Javascript developers are crafted in web frameworks like **Angular, ReactJS, Aurelia***, ...
+  - our Javascript developers are crafted in web frameworks like **Angular, ReactJS, Aurelia**, ...

 - title: Web and API development
   responsiveImage: